Hutchinson-Lab/models-for-changed-env/README.md

 ### Changed Class Distributions

-In these experimental settings, cost distributions are fixed and class distributions were changed. `Norm-Cost-Min` performs well on almost data sets. `Exp-Cost-Min` does not perform as well. `Accuracy-Max` and `F1-score-Max` do not perfom competitively because they can not factor class distributions of changed test environnments. `ROCCH Method` performs better when relative frequency of negatives is higher in the test set than the trainig set, but performs very poorly when the opposite happens.
+In these experimental settings, cost distributions are fixed and class distributions were changed. `Norm-Cost-Min` performs well on almost data sets. `Exp-Cost-Min` does not perform as well. `Accuracy-Max` and `F1-score-Max` do not perfom competitively because they can not factor class distributions of changed test environnments. `ROCCH method` performs better when relative frequency of negatives is higher in the test set than the trainig set, but performs very poorly when the opposite happens.

 Normalized cost while varying test to trian class distribution ratio:
 <p align="center">